chazlarson/Plex-Meta-Manager-Wiki/Scheduling-Guide.md

    ![task-scheduler](images/task-scheduler/04-basic-task-07.png)

    The Properties dialog will show you details for your review.
-You don't have to do anything with them.
+Click "OK" to close the dialog.

 11. Click "Task Schedule Library" on the left.
 You can see your new task in the list.